-Applications open twice a year.
+Applications open once a year.
 To learn about application or announcement dates, stay tuned to our social media platforms and web page or email us at firstname.lastname@example.org.

 Anyone who’s over 18 years of age and has a startup ready to scale.
 These companies have to have some traction (sales or users), be in operations for three years or less, and a C-level founder must be willing to come to Puerto Rico for 20 weeks.
 The founder who comes in as the team leader must have equity in the company and must dedicate full-time to the startup.
 The companies must be incorporated in Puerto Rico or the United States (authorized to make business in Puerto Rico.)
 If your startup is not incorporated in any of these places, the program will provide you the contacts of service providers who can help you in this process.

 Parallel18 is looking for global minds who want to expand their business in and from Puerto Rico.
 We are looking for globally oriented startups that are easy to scale.
 Companies need to have traction and must have less than three years of operations.
-It is critical that the founder of each startup participating in the program is willing to live in Puerto Rico for certain requirements and events, while actively participating in our virtual initiatives.
-Founders must be willing to participate in a collaborative environment and to comply with the program specifics.
+It is critical that the founder of each startup participating in the program is willing to participate in our blended format that requires founders to come to Puerto Rico for certain requirements and events, while actively participating in our virtual initiatives.
+Founders must be willing to participate in a collaborative environment and comply with the program specifics.

 Yes, the startup can be based in Puerto Rico or in any other country at the time of application.
 The startup must have three years of operations or less.

-Projects must be at least in a stage where the concept was validated and the company has enough traction to be able to scale operations.
+Projects must be at least in a stage where the product is validated and the company has enough traction to be able to scale operations.
 These projects must have three years of operations or less.
 To apply you need to fill out the application form on the YouNoodle platform.
-Applications open twice a year.
+Applications open once a year.